logzio/documentation/docs/shipping/Code/node-js.md

     }

     module.exports = LogzIoTransport;
     ```

-3. Set up the logging configuration:

-   In your app.js, replace the content with the following:
+3. Set up the logging configuration in your `app.js`, by replacing its content with the following:

    ```javascript
    const express = require('express');